onintime/thefacebook/README.md

 To access the admin panel, you have to set yourself up as admin.
 To do so, log into PHPmyadmin, and change the "accountstatusid" to 9 of your user.

-Accessing the admin is very easy, and can be done one of two ways:
+Accessing the admin panel is very easy, and can be done one of two ways:

 * Heading over to /a/
 * Log in normally